Amy Rule: 2022

 Rule was selected for the Black Ferns squad for the 2022 Pacific Four Series.
 She was recalled into the squad for a two-test series against the Wallaroos for the Laurie O'Reilly Cup in August.
 A month later she was selected for the Black Ferns 2021 Rugby World Cup 32-player squad.

 Rule scored a try against Wales in the quarterfinals of the deferred World Cup.
 In the World Cup final against England, she scored a try from the back of a maul just before half-time.

+2023

+Rule scored the first try for her side in the final of the 2023 Aupiki season which helped shift the momentum for Matatū against Chiefs Manawa in their first title win.

+In July, she made the Black Ferns starting line up in the 21–52 victory over Canada at the Pacific Four Series in Ottawa.

+On 15 November, she re-signed with Matatū for her third season of Super Rugby Aupiki.

+2025

+In June 2025, Exeter Chiefs Women announced that they had signed Rule for the 2025–26 Premiership Women's Rugby season, she was the first capped Black Fern to sign for a team in Premiership Women's Rugby.
+In July 2025, she was named in the Black Ferns side to the Women's Rugby World Cup in England.